 "Say yes and you'll figure it out afterward." - Tina Fey

-So what's the difference between the Tina Feys of the world and the rest of us dummies?
-Maybe they are super geniuses and we've been hit with the average stick.
-Or maybe they're just willing to put one foot in front of the other and see what they can do.
+What's the difference between the Tina Feys of the world and the rest of us dummies?
+Maybe they're super geniuses and we've been hit with the average stick.
+Or.
+Maybe they're just willing to put one foot in front of the other and see what they can do.

 2. It's far more embarrassing not to give it your all.
 Think about this, you're watching an episode of American Idol.